kim-jenny5/my-travelogue-backend/README.md

 ## Usage

-Live API is coming...
+If you'd like to view the live API, visit [here](https://my-travelogue.herokuapp.com/).

-In the meantime, to start up the API locally:
+Otherwise, to start up the API locally:

 1. Clone this repo
 2. Run `bundle` or `bundle install` to install the gems 💎